verified-network-toolchain/leapfrog/README.md

 Leapfrog relies on the following packages:

 * GNU Make, version 4.3 or later
-* GNU MP Bignum library, version 6.2 or later
+* GNU MP Bignum, version 6.2 or later
 * CVC4, version 1.8 or later
 * Z3, version 4.8.14 or later
-* Dune, version 2.2 or later.
+* Dune, version 2.9.3 or later.
 * OCaml, version 4.11.1 or later
 * OPAM, version 2.0.8 or later.
 * Coq, version 8.13.2